Ultimate Force: Background

 As well as his behind the scenes role, creator Chris Ryan appeared in the first series of the show playing Blue Troop leader Johnny Bell.

 A number of the cast featuring in the first two series did not return to appear in the third series, resulting in a change of characters.

 Domestically, the change of format seemed to produce diminishing returns for ITV.
 The third series was abruptly taken off air by the network midway through the run, only to return a few weeks later.
 The show was then moved to Saturday evenings at 9 p.m.
 A similar fate awaited series four, which was pulled after just two episodes.
 The three remaining episodes of the fourth series were not originally shown on ITV, but shown on ITV4, in January and February 2007.
 ITV showed the remaining three episodes of the series over a year later, starting on 18 May 2008.
 The DVD of the fourth series had previously been released on 25 September 2006.
 ITV then announced there would not be a fifth series, partially due to low ratings—hence the cutting of series three and four midway through their runs—whilst many of the stars moved onto other projects.

-Ross Kemp went on to host a series of documentaries following the progress of British Army troops in Afghanistan, whilst both Sam Callis and Christopher Fox joined ITV's police serial drama The Bill portraying both Sgt Callum Stone and DS Max Carter respectively from 2007 to the end of 2010.
-Notably, a large number of plotlines throughout the series were left unanswered: most notably, the killing of Iain Macalwain by Henno, the conflict in Pete Twamley's marriage, and the murder of Jamie Dow's step dad, who is hinted to have been killed by Ricky Mann.
+Ross Kemp went on to host a series of documentaries following the progress of British Army troops in Afghanistan, whilst both Sam Callis and Christopher Fox joined ITV's police serial drama The Bill portraying Sgt Callum Stone and DS Max Carter, respectively, from 2007 to the end of the series in 2010.
+Many plotlines throughout the series were left unanswered: most notably, the killing of Iain Macalwain by Henno, the conflict in Pete Twamley's marriage, and the murder of Jamie Dow's step-dad, which is hinted to have been carried out by Ricky Mann.
 DVD sales of the first two series resulted in more than £700,000 of revenue by the arrival of the third series, with both regular and limited edition sets making the top ten of the television sales charts.
 The series has also been aired in 120 countries, ranging from Europe to Southeast Asia.